Antaeotricha insimulata

 Antaeotricha insimulata is a moth of the family Depressariidae.
 It is found in Colombia.
+The holotype was collected at an altitude of 6600 ft.

+Description

 The wingspan is about 26 mm.
 The forewings are light greyish-ochreous, the costal edge whitish except towards the extremities.
 The second discal stigma is dark fuscous and there is a faintly indicated curved waved fuscous shade from before the middle of the costa to the dorsum at two-thirds.
 There is a more distinct similar line from the costa at three-fifths to the dorsum before the tornus, with a narrow acute indentation above the middle and a marginal series of blackish dots around the apical part of the costa and termen.
 The hindwings are pale greyish with the costa anteriorly slightly expanded and with an ochreous-whitish subcostal hairpencil from the base to the middle.